nho-sh/github-pr-reviewer/README.md

 # Github PR Reviewer

-> Why do a 10 minute task, when you can automate it it in 10 days?
+> Why do a 10 minute task, when you can automate it in 10 days?
 >
 > — a programmer